silveirago/OpenMIDIStomper/README.md

 ## Instructions to Use the MIDI Message Configuration Code Editor

-   Use the editor here: https://go.musiconerd.com/openmidistomper-editor
+   **Use the editor here**: https://go.musiconerd.com/openmidistomper-editor

 1. **Configure the MIDI Messages:**
    - The interface allows you to configure MIDI messages for up to 8 banks, each containing 8 buttons.